 Almost on top of load testing

-We saw that SiteGround really puts up a good performance when it comes to speed, and speed is great.
+We saw that SiteGround puts up a good performance when it comes to speed, and speed is excellent.

 But what happens when the number of simultaneous visitors hits the roof?
 Let’s see.

-The capacity to serve many visitors is at least as important as speed.
-The next test (Siege test) is an automated one, it shows how many visitors can the websites handle in two minutes without basically affecting speed.
+The capacity to serve many visitors is at least as necessary as speed.
+The next test (Siege test) is an automatic one; it shows how many visitors can the websites handle in two minutes without radically affecting speed.

 As we can see, the average is around 3000 hits.
 SiteGround can withstand almost three times more.
 This of course with no caching on.
 When the Supercacher is on, the benefits are massive, it is not even comparable to the others anymore.

 But how do they do it?
-Remember earlier in this review I was talking about implementing the new stuff?
+Remember earlier in this article I was talking about implementing the new stuff?
 Well, this is part of their strategy.